f-bader/XDRConverter/README.md

 - Added change-detection to skip unnecessary API updates
 - Added `-WhatIf` and `-Confirm` support for `Deploy-CustomDetection`

-### 1.0.0

-- Initial release
-- `ConvertTo-CustomDetectionJson` — convert YAML detection rules to JSON
-- `ConvertTo-CustomDetectionYaml` — convert JSON detection rules to YAML

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Support

-For issues or feature requests, please open an issue on the [GitHub repository](https://github.com/f-bader/DefenderXDRConverter).
+For issues or feature requests, please open an issue on the [GitHub repository](https://github.com/f-bader/XDRConverter).